 The end of another year is just around the corner.
 It’s a busy season packed with holiday shopping, gatherings with friends and family, and preparations for the new year ahead.

 Maybe you don’t have time to sit and write the way you usually do.
 Maybe your head is spinning with all the things you have to get done.
 That’s fine.
 Just set a few minutes aside and let these poetry prompts walk you through a brief writing session.

-We’ll even keep the focus on things that are going on right now–things like food, holidays, gifts, goals, and the new year.
+We’ll keep the focus on things that are going on right now–things like food, holidays, gifts, goals, and the new year.

-To use these poetry prompts, simply pick one of the lists below and write a quick poem using all of the words in the list.
+To use these poetry prompts, simply pick one of the lists below and write a quick poem using all of the words from the list.
 The lists are categorized to make choosing a little easier.
 Select the one that speaks to you, and then get busy writing.